hande-qmc/hande/documentation/users_guide/manual.rst

 **ccmc_linked**
     Default: off

+    The original CCMC algorithm solves the equations

+    <D_m|H - E|\psi_CC> = 0.
+    It is possible to instead sample the equivalent equations

+    <D_m|e^-T (H - E)|\psi_CC> = 0.

-    The spawning dynamics sample the terms H*T^n.
-The linked cluster theorem means that the only terms which contribute are those where the exitation sampled from the Hamiltonian has an orbital in common with each excitor in the cluster operator (this also means that clusters with more than 4 excitors in can be ignored).
-Rejecting spawning from unlinked clusters gives more stable dynamics and a lower plateau height.
+    Using the Hausdorff expansion of the Hamiltonian and the linked cluster theorem means that the only clusters which contribute are those with at most four excitors and where the exitation sampled from the Hamiltonian has an orbital in common with each excitor in the cluster operator.
+Using this option can give substantial reductions in the plateau height.

 Calculation options: DMQMC options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^